-The concept of 'keeping something secret or confidential', when we should and should not agree to this and when is right to 'break a confidence' or 'share a secret'

-To listen to and respond respectfully to a wide range of people, to feel confident to raise their own concerns, to recognise and care about other people's feelings and to try to see, respect and if necessary constructively challenge their points of view.
+The concept of 'keeping something secret or confidential', when we should and should not agree to this and when is right to 'break a confidence' or 'share a secret' To listen to and respond respectfully to a wide range of people, to feel confident to raise their own concerns, to recognise and care about other people's feelings and to try to see, respect and if necessary constructively challenge their points of view.
 To recognise and manage dares.
 Living in the wider world To realise the consequences of anti-social and aggressive behaviours such as bullying and discrimination on individuals and communities.
 To resolve differences by looking at alternatives, seeing and respecting others' points of view, making decisions and explaining choices.
 Y4 Animals, including humans Health & well being To rehearse knowledge of the life cycles in animals and plants.
-(Reasoning behind teaching this here: NCB recommends learning about life cycles in other species in Lower KS2 as it will introduce the idea of lifetime changes and flag up the physical changes of puberty.)
-Planning available from Y6 Hamilton Trust for this objective.
-What positively and negatively affects their physical, mental and emotional health (including the media.)
+(Reasoning behind teaching this here: NCB recommends What positively and negatively affects their teaching this here: NCB recommends physical, mental and emotional health (including the media.) teaching this here: NCB recommends learning about life cycles in other species in Lower KS2 as it will introduce the idea of lifetime changes and flag up the physical the media.)
+As Y3 That pressure to behave in an unacceptable, unhealthy or risky way can come from a variety of sources, including people they know and the teaching this here: NCB recommends learning about life cycles in other species in Lower KS2 as it will introduce the idea of lifetime changes and flag up the physical the media.)
 As Y3 That pressure to behave in an unacceptable, unhealthy or risky way can come from a variety of sources, including people they know and the media.
+As Y3 To recognise when and how to ask for help and use basic techniques for resisting pressure to do something dangerous, unhealthy, that makes them uncomfortable, anxious or that they believe teaching this here: NCB recommends learning about life cycles in other species in Lower KS2 as it will introduce the idea of lifetime changes and flag up the physical the media.)
+As Y3 That pressure to behave in an unacceptable, unhealthy or risky way can come from a variety of sources, including people they know and the media.
 As Y3 To recognise when and how to ask for help and use basic techniques for resisting pressure to do something dangerous, unhealthy, that makes them uncomfortable, anxious or that they believe to be wrong!
-To recognise what constitutes a positive, healthy relationship and develop the skills to form and maintain positive and healthy relationships.
-To recognise ways in which a relationship can be unhealthy and who to talk to if they need support.
-Introduce children to the CRAFT (NSPCC) acronym for a healthy relationship.